 There will NOT be any attendance on campus for May and Summer Sessions.
-The courses for May and Summer Sessions are being converted for virtual learning.
+The courses for May and Summer Sessions are being converted to remote learning via Canvas.
 Please note that on the course schedules for May and Summer Sessions, course formats are listed as follows:

-- "H" is for "hybrid" and will be taught virtually and online.
+- H is for hybrid and will be taught remotely and online

-- "O" is for "(remotely) online; asynchronus" and will not have a designated meeting time unless the instructor requires it.
+- O is for online, fully asynchronous, self-paced, and will not have a designated meeting time unless the instructor requires it

 What technology will I need for May and Summer Sessions?